Airport Code: XRY

 Tickets on the Regional Service from Jerez to Puerto de Santa Maria, Puerto Real, San Fernando-Bahia Sur, Cadiz can in the other direction to Librija, Utrera, Dos Hermanos and Seville and stations on to Jerez can be purchased online here.

-Search for Hotels near Jerez Airport
+Hotels near Jerez Airport

 Jerez Airport Facilities

 There are no telescopic boarding utilities, you walk across the tarmac like the good old days.